Refugee Mental Health: What You Need To Know

 Post-Traumatic Stress Disorder

 PTSD is one of the most common disorders experienced by refugees.
-Recorded rates of PTSD in refugees varies widely, from 10-40% depending on specific groups.
+Recorded rates of PTSD in refugees vary widely, from 10-40% depending on specific groups.

 PTSD manifests in an inability to control upsetting memories, becoming triggered by similar situations, and perhaps even losing touch with reality.
 Untreated, PTSD is tough to manage and can lead to severe depression, substance use, or suicidal behaviors.